jayskhatri/Sentiment-Analysis-of-Twitter/README.md

 ## Getting Started
 Takes feeds from Twitter into R and the sentiment of the tweets is analysed and classified into positive, negative and neutral tweets.
+Use a single negative (eg "bad" in place of "not good") instead of negating.
-Clone the Repository and set the twitter authentication then run the app in R Studio
+Clone the Repository and set the twitter authentication then run the app in R Studio.

 ## Prerequisites
 1. You have Developer Account of Twitter.